 - Failure of an employer to make reasonable accommodations

-- Unfair discipline or mistreatment due to your disability
+- Unfair discipline or mistreatment due to a disability

-Depending on the particular circumstances of the employment situation, an employee who prevails on his or her claims that they were harassed or discriminated against because of their disability, or that they were harmed as a result of a failure by the employer to implement a reasonable accommodation, may be entitled to:
+Depending on the particular circumstances of the employment situation, an employee who prevails on his or her claims of disability discrimination, including a failure by the employer to provide a reasonable accommodation, may be entitled to:

-- Compensatory damages for their emotional distress or physical injury
+- Compensatory damages for their emotional distress or physical repercussions

 - Reinstatement to their position (with appropriate accommodations)